 The following is an example scenario.

-Margaret, 74, was discharged after a cardiac procedure.
-Her daughter Linda, 47, managed the hospital stay.
-Her brother David, 52, lives in Denver.
-Her sister Rachel, 44, lives in Boston.
+A mother in her 70s was discharged after a cardiac procedure.
+Her daughter managed the hospital stay.
+Her brother lives in another state.
+Her sister lives across the country.

 The coordination problem

-David called Linda three times the day of discharge.
-Rachel called twice.
+Her brother called three times the day of discharge.
+Her sister called twice.
 Each call started with "so what exactly happened."
-Linda repeated the same update four times while trying to organize medications, schedule a follow-up, and get Margaret settled at home.
+The daughter repeated the same update four times while trying to organize medications, schedule a follow-up, and get their mother settled at home.

 Nobody had been assigned to pick up the prescriptions.
 It turned out nobody had done it.
-Linda drove back to the pharmacy at 9pm.
+The daughter drove back to the pharmacy at 9pm.

 The first week was functional but exhausting.
-Linda was the single point of contact for everything.
-David and Rachel felt helpful when they called.
-Linda felt more burdened after every call.
+The daughter was the single point of contact for everything.
+Her brother and sister felt helpful when they called.
+The daughter felt more burdened after every call.

 What changed